cswartzvi/hamilton/docs/concepts/driver.rst

 Development tips
 ----------------

-With Hamilton, development time is mostly spent writing functions for your dataflow in a Python module.
+With Apache Hamilton, development time is mostly spent writing functions for your dataflow in a Python module.
 Rebuilding the Driver and visualizing your dataflow as you make changes helps iterative development.
 Find below two useful development workflows.

 With a Python module
 ~~~~~~~~~~~~~~~~~~~~